Sam-RP1/pudhub/README.md

 # Portsmouth Unattended Displays

 Welcome to the README for the Portsmouth Unattended Displays application, also known as P.U.D Hub.
-This application was developed to allow the creation, customisation and management of a vast network of unattended displays.
+This application was developed in my second year of univeristy (2018) as a coursework submission.
+The purpose of P.U.D Hub is to allow the creation, customisation and management of a vast network of unattended displays.
 All from one hub.

 ## Contents